Skip to content ↓

 English

-Our focus text will be Octopus Shoktapus and other animal stories.
-Through this text we will draft and write by composing and rehearsing sentences orally and sequence sentences to form short narratives.
+Our focus texts will be Everywhere Bear, The Doll’s House and Snail and the Whale.
+Through these texts we will draft and write by composing and rehearsing sentences orally and sequence sentences to form short narratives and developing our independence.
 In narrative, we will create settings, characters and plot.
-We will write for different purposes, including fictional personal experiences and fictional narratives.
-We will also re-read our writing to check it makes sense.
+We will write for different purposes, including about fictional personal experiences and fictional narratives.
+We will also re-read writing to check it makes sense.

 When reading, we will begin to increase familiarity with a range of books, explain and discuss understanding and discuss the sequence of events in them.
 We will answer and ask questions about what has been read.

-In phonics sessions we will revise graphemes, tricky and high frequency words from Phase 3 and 4.
-We will also introduce new Phase 5 graphemes and tricky words for reading and spelling.
+In phonics sessions we will be continuing to introduce new Phase 5 graphemes and tricky words for reading and spelling.

 Maths